 Your website can act as a hub for your public relations activities.
-Many businesses posts news announcements, and make it easy for journalists to contact them via their website.
+Many businesses post news announcements and make it easy for journalists to contact them via their websites.

 If you run sales promotions and price discounts highlight these on your website.
 In fact, if you need to include legal notices, such as when you run a competition, customers expect to find those on your website.

 Conclusion - The benefits of your website in digital marketing

 With the amount of noise that social media generates, websites can sometimes be the forgotten child of your digital marketing plan.